-Figure 1-12: Block diagram (top) with main nappes and thrusts of the eastern Tauern Window.
-Detailed diagram (middle) of nappe structure in in the Obervellach area (Stop 2-5).
-Legend shows structural position, from highest to lowest in the nappe pile.
+Figure 1-16: Block diagram of the eastern Tauern Window with main nappes and thrusts (top).
+Detailed diagram (middle) of nappe structure in the Obervellach area (Stop 2-5).
+Legend (bottom) shows structural position, from highest to lowest in the nappe pile.
+HANDY, unpubl.

-Cross sections parallel to (a) and perpendicular to (b) the N-S transport direction of the Modereck nappe and the Seidlwinkl fold formed during subduction and exhumation prior to collision:

-Blue - axial trace of the F3 Seidlwinkl Fold nappe; Red - axial traces of the F4 folds
+Figure 1-17: Cross sections parallel (top) and perpendicular (bottom) to the N-S transport direction of the Modereck Nappe and the Seidlwinkel sheath fold formed during subduction and exhumation prior to collision.
+Blue - axial trace of the F3 Seidlwinkl sheath fold; Red - axial traces of the F4 folds.
+Cross sections from GROSS ET AL. 2020a.